FDiot/code_tympan3/doc/installing.rst

 In case an older version of boost is already installed you might have to either complete [#]_ its installation or completely remove it to install the most recent packaged version.
-If really neither is practicable, a custom install of Boost from source is the solution (see `Compiling Boost`_).
+If really none of these options is practicable, a custom install of Boost from source is the solution (see `Compiling Boost`_).

 **Installation of Qt 4** ::